-I have a thing for matte black or dark gray, in fact I’m trying to convince the husband he needs to paint his bike matte black.
-So when I went through my paint cans I noticed that I still had a can of Annie Sloan Graphite why not use it!?!?
+I have a thing for matte black or dark gray, in fact, I’m trying to convince the husband he needs to paint his motorcycle matte black.
+So when I went through my paint cans I noticed that I still had a can of Annie Sloan Graphite so why not use it!?!?

 All I did is lightly sand the dresser and applied two coats of the beautiful dark gray chalk paint.
 I lightly sanded again, wiped and applied two coats of Annie Sloan clear wax.

-Oh and I stripped the hardware again to it’s former brass glory.
-I was so wishing to have some more modern hardware but it’ll do for now.
+Oh and I stripped the hardware again to its former brass glory.